Summer Healing

 Undoubtedly, six months postpartum was my peak dissatisfaction with body.
 I mean.
 Really.
 Lost 0 pounds.

 When the dust settled and my body figured out that it wasn’t carrying another human being anymore, my metabolism settled on a nice comfortable rate of losing 1/4 pound per week.
-It wasn’t the rate that I wanted, but at least I was moving in the right direction.
+It wasn’t the rate that wanted, but at least I was moving in the right direction.

 7 months: Second Gear